TheBookThief/yellow-note-book/musicgen/README.md

----this model is clearly not developed by julta knijka during the competition, we build on top of it---
+---this model is clearly not developed by julta knijka during the competition, we use it and build on top of it---

 # MusicGen Dreamboothing